achristen/Meteobike/readme.md

 ![IMG_usbhub](IMG_usbhub.jpg)

 Finally connect the power supply to the right mini USB connector.
 The Raspberry Pi Zero W now starts up, the green inicator light begins to flash, and instructions follow on your screen.

+### Setting-up the wireless network

+Follow the instructions on-screen to set-up your Raspberry Pi Zero W. It will automatically reboot after resizing.
+Then connect to the wireless network.

+Details on the password and network can be found on your desk.

 ## Installing the Sensors